-Categories A boat shall be/have: MoMu0 3.29.10 At least two hand-held satellite telephones (one for each grab bag), watertight or with waterproof covers and internal batteries.
-When not in use each to be stowed in the grab bag (see OSR 4.21), MoMu0 3.29.11 A direction-finding radio receiver operating on 121.5 MHz to take a bearing on a PLB or EPIRB , or an alternative device for crew overboard location when each crewmember has an appropriate personal unit (see OSR 4.22.1).
+Categories A boat shall be/have: MoMu0 3.29.11 A direction-finding radio receiver operating on 121.5 MHz to take a bearing on a PLB or EPIRB , or an alternative device for crew overboard location when each crewmember has an appropriate personal unit (see OSR 4.22.1).
 MoMu0 3.29.12 A satellite device able to send and receive data and a tracking device shall be permanently installed and permanently powered up for the duration of the race and for which the race committee shall have polling authority.
-MoMu0 3.29.13 An MF/HF marine SSB transceiver ( GMDSS/DSC ) with at least 125 W transmitter power and frequency range from at least 1.6 to 29.9 MHz with permanently installed antenna and earth.
-MoMu0 3.29.14 An active radar set permanently installed either: MoMu0 a) a pulse (magnetron) unit with not less than 4 kW PEP and an antenna unit with a maximum dimension not less than 533 mm, or MoMu0 b) a frequency modulated continuous wave (FMCW) Broadband RadarTM unit.
+MoMu0 3.29.13 An MF/HF marine SSB transceiver (GMDSS/DSC) with at least 125 W transmitter power and frequency range from at least 1.6 to 29.9 MHz with permanently installed antenna and earth.
+MoMu0 3.29.14 An active radar set permanently installed either: a pulse (magnetron) unit with not less than 4 kW PEP and an antenna unit with a maximum dimension not less than 533 mm, or a frequency modulated continuous wave (FMCW) Broadband RadarTM unit.
 The radar antenna unit shall remain essentially horizontal when the boat is heeled and at least 7 m (23') above the water.
 Installations in place before January 2006 shall comply as closely as possible with OSR 3.29.13 a).
+MoMu0 MoMu0